 Starve it: candida feeds on excess sugars and carbohydrates, cutting back will slow down its growth.
 Cutting out added sugars as a whole is the best way to go.
 There is a safe and natural herb called Gymnema that block sugar absorption and inhibits the growth of Candida1

 Kill it: natural anti-fungal foods like raw garlic and cold-pressed coconut oil3 reduce the amount of Candida in the gut.
 Adding these to the diet will help to kill the fungus.
-Garlic is a great blood tonic, with anti-fungal properties, but use caution if you are taking blood thinners as garlic itself acts like a blood thinner and too much garlic can increase your risk for bleeding during or after surgery.
+What worked well for me is full strength garlic oil in gel caps.
+It worked best as opposed to aged garlic and odor-less garlic.
+Garlic is a great blood tonic, with amazing anti-fungal properties, but use caution if you are taking blood thinners as garlic itself acts like a blood thinner.
+Therefore, too much garlic can increase your risk for bleeding during or after surgery.
 It may also interact with blood-thinning medications.

 Detox & Cleanse: detoxifying the body’s systems is necessary to physically remove some of the Candida colonies and biofilms, in addition to cleaning out the digestive tract.
-After much research and personal experience, I recommend a favorite product that provides a safe, gentle way to detox the body through the gut, Oxy-powder.
-It's a natural oxygen based colon cleanse formulated to help gently cleanse and detoxify your colon without the discomfort and embarrassing side effects of laxatives and herbal colon cleansers.
+After much research and personal experience, I can confidently recommend a favorite product that provides a safe, gentle way to detox the body through the gut, Oxy-powder.
+It's a natural oxygen based colon cleanse formulated to help gently cleanse and detoxify your colon without the discomfort and side effects of senna based teas, and herbal colon cleansers.

 Add a little apple cider vinegar (ACV) to your day.
 ACV is one of nature's strongest antibiotics.
 It can kill just about every fungus, bacteria, virus and protozoa it comes into contact with.
 Not only does ACV help to kill the fungus, it also helps to recolonize the intestines with friendly bacteria.
 How: Mix one tablespoon of apple cider vinegar into a glass of water and drink before every meal.
 Topical: You can also make a quick solution at a 1:1 ratio of ACV and water.
 Mix it in a fine mist spray bottle and apply it to dry patches on the skin.
 It can be used on the scalp as well.
 Leave it on for about 10 minutes and rinse.